spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 2. Use the Docker image to start the installation.

-3. The script creates a PCG configuration file.

-4. Next, you run the installer using the open-source Kind tool and provide the pairing code you obtained in step **1**.
-The installer uses the configuration file from script output in step **3**.

     The installer needs access to your Palette account and to one or three machines in your MAAS cluster.
 If you select one machine in Palette, then you need one in MAAS.
 Likewise, if you select three machines in Palette, you need three in MAAS.
 The MAAS machines must have internet access and be in a ready state.
     <br />

-5. The installer installs to the MAAS machine(s) and uses the configuration file to build a new cluster to host the PCG application.
+3. The installer installs to the MAAS machines and uses the configuration file to build a new cluster to host the PCG application.

 # Install the Gateway